 Reasons to go

-The Simien Mountains National Park is situated on the northwestern side of the Simien mountains massif in northern Ethiopia, roughly 900 km north of Addis Ababa.
-Situated on the northern edge of the central plateau of Ethiopia, the region overlooks the lowlands of the Tekeze River (also known as ‘Mare’ in Sudan).
-Politically, the area belongs to the North Gonder Zone of the Amhara National Regional State.
-The Simien Mountains National Park itself lies in the Weredas (districts) of Debark, Adi Arkay and Janamora, and covers an area of 136 km.
+The Simien Mountains National Park is situated on the northwestern side of the Simien mountains massif in the Amharar region of Northern Ethiopia, roughly 900km north of Addis Ababa.
+The region overlooks the lowlands of the Tekeze River.
+The park itself lies in the woredas (districts) of Debark, Adi Arkay and Janamora.

 When to Visit

 The Northern Ethiopia highlands experience heavy rain from June - August that sometimes extend to mid-September.
 Trekking routes become blocked during this time, and muddy tracks makes driving through the park difficult.
 It is still possible to explore the Simiens during the rainy season, but you should expect intermittent heavy showers in the afternoons and cloudier skies throughout the day.
 Campsites are closed during the rainy season so you'll be exploring the mountains from one of the two lodges in the region.

 The best time to visit the Simiens is from October - May when skies are clear and all trekking routes and roads are accessible.

 Geography and Geology

 The Simien Mountains are ancient structures that pre-date the Great Rift Valley.
 The mountains are part of the Simien Massif, a high plateau of ancient volcanic rock from which dozens of peaks rise to over 4,000m above sea level.
 Chief among them is the 4,533m Ras Dashen, the highest mountain in Ethiopia and the tenth highest in Africa.